 Routinely performed activities at RQL include periodic mowing /maintenance of the landfill cap.
+In addition, at the completion of the remedial action, the newly established wetland will undergo a five-year monitoring period.
 Therefore, the most exposed potential human receptor for this land use is the security guard/maintenance worker.
 It is not anticipated future land uses by OHARNG at this AOC will change due to the constraint of a closed landfill.
 However the HHRA evaluated the following additional receptors National Guard Dust/Fire Control Worker, National Guard Trainee, Hunter/Trapper, Juvenile and Adult Trespasser, and Resident Subsistence Farmer (adult and child).
 Risk information for these receptors is included in the HHRA (USACE 2005b), and FS (USACE 2006).